zeu5/raft-rl-test/documentation.md

 Go to the tool main folder $INSTALLATION_PATH/raft-rl-test/ (/home/user/app/raft-rl-test/ in the provided VM).

 Run:

     ./scripts/run/redis-test.sh

-The tool will run for the specified number of episodes (it should take a few minutes at most)
+The tool will run for the specified number of episodes (it should take a few minutes at most) and then process the output folder generating the plots inside the coverage folders.

+Run:

+    ./scripts/run/redis-test-multi.sh

+For a short test repeated 3 times, with plots and final json files having averaged results.

 ### Processing the output

 ## Experiments Instructions

 ### RedisRaft benchmark

+Run:

+    ./scripts/run/redis-benchmark.sh $(SET) $(TIMELIMIT)

+SET: set7, set8 \\
+most of the experimental evaluation waypoints sequences are contained in one of these two sets.

+TIMELIMIT: short, medium, std, flash  \\
+respectively 30m, 1h, 8h, 5m.
+If not specified, reads the value specified in the benchmark file benchmarks/redisraft_rm.go customizable by changing the variable comparisonTimeBudget.

 ## Reusability